 - Sample Rules for Electronic Meetings — In light of the fact that many organizations are needing to conduct business using electronic meetings, due to the COVID-19 pandemic restrictions, the Robert’s Rules Association and its publisher Hachette Book Group are making available Sample Rules for Electronic Meetings, which will be included as an appendix in the forthcoming 12th edition of Robert’s Rules of Order Newly Revised.
 We at the Robert’s Rules Association, our publisher, and our Authorship team hope that releasing this information in advance of the publication of our 12th edition will be of some assistance to help organizations navigate during these challenging times.
 The PDF available here includes references to the 11th edition of RONR.
 Download Sample Rules.

 - NAP 5th Tuesday Town Hall Recording: Parliamentary Advice in the World of COVID-19 — This meeting answered questions previously presented to our panelists on a wide range of parliamentary situations.
 The Town Hall discusses types of electronic meetings, rules for holding electronic meetings, adjusting meeting dates, elections for both officers and delegates, the ethics of electronic meetings, and more.
 The panelists were Timothy Wynn, PRP, Weldon Merritt, PRP, and Thomas (Burke) Balch, PRP.
-Members can view the recording for free by logging into their account or it may be purchased through our online store.
+Members can view the recording for free by logging into their account.

 - Still have questions?
 Can My Unit or Association Meet During a Public Health Emergency is a step-by-step resource to help you determine whether your unit or association can meet during a public health (or similar) emergency.